|2 tablets contain:||% RDA*|

 Collagen is a cross-linked protein in human tissue.
-Like the iron mesh that reinforces concrete constructions, collagen provides elasticity and tensile strength, thereby offering useful support for e.g. collagen in joints.
+Just like the iron mesh that reinforces concrete constructions, collagen provides elasticity and tensile strength, thereby offering useful support for e.g., collagen in joints.

 The cartilage in a young and healthy knee joint is intact so it can serve as a protective cushion that absorbs shock and impact.
-The best way to maintain healthy cartilage is by making sure to stimulate the joint by regular use.
-In fact, the compression and decompression of the cartilage tissue that happens when you use a joint is necessary to ensure that the supportive nutrients enter the cartilage.
+The best way to maintain healthy cartilage is by making sure to stimulate the joint through regular use.
+In fact, the repeated compression and decompression of cartilage tissue that happens when you use a joint is necessary in order to ensure that the supportive nutrients enter the cartilage.
+Cartilage has no blood supply and therefore depends on this so-called passive diffusion where nutrients are soaked up and waste products are squeezed out.
 These nutrients serve as building blocks in the upkeep of strong and elastic cartilage.

 Healthy joints and cartilage are important for maintaining quality of life.
 The better your joints function, the easier it is for you to stay physically active and enjoy the different activities that help you stay youthful and fit.

-- Contributes to normal collagen formation for the normal function of cartilage
+- Contributes to normal collagen formation for normal functioning of cartilage

-- Contributes to normal collagen formation for the normal function of bones
+- Contributes to normal collagen formation for normal bone function

-- Contributes to normal collagen formation for the normal function of teeth
+- Contributes to normal collagen formation for normal teeth

-- Contributes to normal collagen formation for the normal function of the blood vessels
+- Contributes to normal collagen formation for normal function of the blood vessels

 - Contributes to normal collagen formation for the normal function of gums